Rofos2011/AtlasQuest/README.md

 > [!WARNING]
 > This is a WIP Addon!
 # Installation
-1. Download the Latest Version
+1. Download the Archive
-2. Unpack the Zip file to /Interface/Addons
+2. Unpack the Zip file to your ProjectEpoch's ```/Interface/Addons``` folder
-3. Rename the AtlasQuest-main folder to AtlasQuest
+3. Rename the folder to AtlasQuest
 4. Restart WoW
 # Contributing
 > [!IMPORTANT]